Lvandenab/Johns-Factory/README.md

-6. **Did you get help from any online websites, videos, or tutorials?** <br> (link them here) Playlist of videos: www.youtube.com/playlist?list=PLvqILF20Qs0KnOdnCYtNye9iO1TjWoYGo btw your link to the animations on canvas don't work
+6. **Did you get help from any online websites, videos, or tutorials?** <br> (link them here) Playlist of videos: www.youtube.com/playlist?list=PLvqILF20Qs0KnOdnCYtNye9iO1TjWoYGo

 <br>